Have Questions?

 763-413-8838

-Grace Counseling Services is 10.7 miles from Forest Lake, Minnesota
+Grace Counseling Services is 10.7 miles from Forest Lake, MN

 In addition, the substance abuse treatment center specializes in many other programs - like treatment for spanish-speaking clients, residential beds for client's children, persons with serious mental illness, clients with HIV/AIDS, social skills development, housing services and more - as well as many other treatment modalities that you can find listed below.
 Further, this addiction treatment facility has aftercare plans that work in line with its treatment methods to make sure that individuals achieve permanent, full, and lasting abstinence and sobriety from alcohol and drugs.